HiKey specifications

 Kernel / device tree note

-If you are testing kernels or device trees, change one variable at a time (kernel, DTB, or rootfs).
+If you are testing kernels or device trees, change one variable at a time - kernel, DTB, or rootfs.
 Keep the last known-good combination available so you can revert quickly when a regression appears.

 Troubleshooting

-dmesg | tail -n 50after plugging in; test with a powered hub if the device is high-draw. - Services failing after update: use
+USB devices not detected: check dmesg | tail -n 50 after plugging in; test with a powered hub if the device is high-draw.

-systemctl --failedandjournalctl -b -p err; revert the last change if you need the board stable quickly.
+Services failing after update: use systemctl --failed and journalctl -b -p err; revert the last change if you need the board stable quickly.

 Common mistakes